View our latest offers and deals on our offers page! See all offers

 Day 11: Compiègne – Pont-St-Maxence.
 (45 km/27 mi or 55 km/34 mi)

-Today you cycle first through the forest south of Compiègne, after which you will follow the valley of the Oise further downstream into the direction of Creil.
-The long tour will add a loop in order to include the little town of Pierrefonds, where you can admire the exterior of the “Disney-like” castle with the same name.
-Right before reaching Pont Ste.
-Maxence you will pass by the abbey of Moncel, founded in 1309 by King Philip the Fair.
+Today you cycle first through the forest south of Compiègne, after which you will follow the valley of the Oise further downstream into the direction of Pont-Ste-Maxence.
+In the middle of the forest lies the little town of Pierrefonds, where you can admire the exterior of the “Disney-like” castle with the same name.
 Pont Ste.
 Maxence owes its name to the fact that in the Middle Ages here was one of the very few bridges over the Oise river.
 It became a place to spend the night for merchants and kings, who were on their way between Flanders and Paris.

 Day 12: Pont-St-Maxence – Creil |Creil – Beaumont (42 km/27 mi. or 57 km/35 mi.) | Beaumont – Auvers-sur-Oise